15 min read

 These offences may expose you to up to 2 years’ imprisonment or up to 5 years’ imprisonment if the employee is being exploited.

+You may also be prohibited from employing any additional foreign employees and the Department of Home Affairs may publish your name on a public list of prohibited employers.
 You can also attract the strict civil liability provisions if contravention of the Migration Act is established (even if there is insufficient evidence to establish the commission of a criminal offence beyond reasonable doubt).
-This can expose you to civil penalties of up to $94,500 for a body corporate, or $18,900 for an individual.
+This can expose you to civil penalties of up to $112,680.